 But coffee has a longstanding history of being blamed for many health problems, from stunting your growth to causing heart disease.

-However, there’s good news for those of us who love a good cup of joe— recent research shows that coffee may not be so terrible for you after all.
+However, there’s good news for those of us who love a good cup of joe—research shows that coffee may not be so terrible for you after all.

-Coffee improves energy levels due to the caffeine, which is the most commonly used stimulant in the world.
-Several studies have shown that the caffeine in coffee can help burn fat and increase physical performance.
+Coffee improves energy levels due to the caffeine, which has been called the most commonly used stimulant in the world.
+Studies have shown that the caffeine in coffee may have a slight benefit in weight loss and may increase physical performance.
 Coffee also contains many important nutrients, such as potassium, magnesium, niacin and riboflavin.

-For those who are sensitive to caffeine, coffee can cause “the jitters,” but these feelings can be tempered with this surprising fruit.
+For those who are sensitive to caffeine, coffee can cause “the jitters,” but these feelings can be tempered by eating a banana.
 Coffee can also rob you of sleep if you drink too much too late in the day.
 It takes about six hours for caffeine to clear your system, so try to limit yourself to just the morning cup of joe.

-A “grande” size drink has over 300mg of caffeine—three times as much as a regular size cup of coffee.
+A “grande” size drink has over 300 mg of caffeine—three times as much as a regular cup of coffee.
 Most experts will suggest that you stop at two or three cups.
 Too much coffee can lead to a fast heart rate and high blood pressure.